Click Here To Schedule A Consultation

 What is the downtime after Botox injections?

-What are the side effects of Botox
+What are the side effects of Botox?

-Side effects to Botox include:
+Side effects of Botox include:

 • Localized swelling

-• Bruising at the treatment area
+• Bruising in the treatment area

 • Pain at the injection site